MMesch/vtk_obspy/README.md

 usage: ./plot_rays.py --cat catalog.xml --inv inventory.xml
 ./plot_rays.py --cat catalog.xml --stlat 20 --stlon 30

 Lunch a 3D visualization of ray paths.
-The station andevent coordinates have to be given by the appropriatearguments.
+The station and event coordinates have to be given by the appropriate arguments.

 optional arguments:
   -h, --help            show this help message and exit